tournasdim/Laravel4-getgravatar/readme.md

 		'Tournasdim\Getgravatar\GetgravatarServiceProvider'	),
 ```

 4. Optionally "transfer" the configuration file of this package into ***"app/config/packages"*** directory .
 This will give you the option to customize basic features of this package .
-Run  `php artisan config:publish "tournasdim/getgravatar"` and open the file ***"app/config/packages/tournasdim/getgravatar/config.php"***
+Run  `php artisan config:publish "tournasdim/laravel4-getgravatar"` and open the file ***"app/config/packages/tournasdim/getgravatar/config.php"*** to customize basic functionality (size , customGravUrl , defGrav , authAdapter , maxRating) .
+Everything is explained  in the configuration file , drop me an issue if you need specific help though .